oslabs-beta/Privateer/README.md

 ### Installation

+- Clone this repository to the machine running your Kubernetes cluster.
-- If you don't have Prometheus and Grafana Installed:
+- Use of the Monitoring dashboard requires localhost access to Grafana on port 3000.
+If you don't have Prometheus and Grafana Installed, simply do the following:

   - Create a new `Monitoring` namespace using the command: `kubectl create namespace monitoring`
+  - Navigate to the Privateer root directory in your terminal and run the command `kubectl apply -f infra` to install Prometheus and Grafana in your cluster.
   - Run the command `kubectl get pods --namespace=monitoring` and note the names of your Prometheus and Grafana pods.
-  - Navigate to the Privateer root directory in your terminal and run the command `kubectl apply -f infra` to install Prometheus and Grafana in your cluster.
   - Run the command `kubectl port-forward [YOUR PROMETHEUS POD NAME] 9090:9090 -n monitoring` to make your Prometheus pod accessible on port 9090.
-  - Run the command `kubectl port-forward [YOUR GRAFANA POD NAME] 3000:3000 -n monitoring`to make your Grafana pod accessible on port 3000.
+  - Run the command `kubectl port-forward [YOUR GRAFANA POD NAME] 3000:3000 -n monitoring` to make your Grafana pod accessible on port 3000.

-- Do first thing
-- Do second thing
-- Do third thing
-- Do fourth thing
+- `npm install`
+- `npm start`